Draw A Rectangle - Demo 02

 Generic Cayley Graph

-Well to convert data fram space D to space B, we know that D is defined relative to C, C is defined relative to A, and B is defined relative to A. Because of the arrows, we know that we are given a function from D to C, a function from C to A, and a function from B to A. We are not directly given their inverses, but we can calculate them easily enough, or have a computer do it for us.
+Well to convert data frame space D to space B, we know that D is defined relative to C, C is defined relative to A, and B is defined relative to A. Because of the arrows, we know that we are given a function from D to C, a function from C to A, and a function from B to A. We are not directly given their inverses, but we can calculate them easily enough, or have a computer do it for us.

 In tracing out the graph, we are going with the first two directed edges, and against the last one.
 So we compose the functions and take the appropriate inverse(s).